EIK-LUG/oop-in-java/Week2/README.md

 [Praktikum3 C#](https://wiki.itcollege.ee/index.php/Praktikum3:_Viitet%C3%BC%C3%BCpi_muutujad_CSharp_programmeerimiskeeles)

-NOTE: Java and C# are similar enough that with these exercises there are no differences.
+NOTE: Java and C# are similar enough that these excercises can easily be done in Java also.